raspberrypilearning/xai-challenge-image-classfier/en/step_2.md

 --- /task ---

-Now that you have created an blank project to recognise images, you need to set out the different ways your images will be classified - `hotdog` and `nothotdog` - these will be our **classes**.
+Now that you have created an blank project to recognise images, you need to set out the different ways your images will be classified — `hotdog` and `nothotdog` — these will be your **classes**.

 --- collapse ---
 ---
-title: Classes and Labels
+title: Classes and labels
 ---

-**Classes** are the major categories we're trying to sort those images into.
-In our case, we only have two **classes**: 'hotdog' and 'not hotdog'.
+**Classes** are the major categories you will sort your images into.
+In this case, you only need two **classes**: 'hotdog' and 'not hotdog'.

 **Labels** are the specific names we give to each picture in the training data to help the model identify what is in each image.